 - 17. Throughout a decade of crisis, WFP has strengthened its humanitarian response in the Syrian Arab Republic, scaling the provision of unconditional food assistance while successfully expanding integrated activities related to nutrition, education and livelihoods and resilience, in partnership with other United Nations entities where possible. - 18.
 In response to the high food assistance needs in the country, WFP will continue to emphasize the provision of life-saving unconditional food assistance.
 Learning from the decentralized evaluation of emergency school feeding in the Syrian Arab Republic over the period 2015-2019, which highlighted the appropriateness, relevance and effectiveness of school feeding activities, WFP will refocus the school feeding strategy to target school-age children in especially vulnerable areas to boost their food security, nutrition and health while working closely with partners, including the Ministry of Education and the United Nations Children's Fund (UNICEF), and the education sector to improve access to high-quality education (SDG 4). - 19.
 Efforts to scale up livelihood activities have proved challenging, both in terms of funding and implementation.
 Therefore, to ensure that its interventions are cost-effective and sustainable, WFP will pivot from a focus on household-level interventions towards community-level asset rehabilitation.
-This approach contributes to SDG targets 2.1, 2.3 and 2.4 and aligns directly with the three nodes of the humanitarian-development-peace "triple nexus" by providing food assistance to save lives and avoid asset depletion; restoring food systems to rebuild livelihoods and enable sustainable food security; and bringing communities together to work on resilience interventions in areas previously affected by crisis to promote social cohesion. - 20.
+This approach contributes to SDG targets 2.1, 2.3 and 2.4 and aligns directly with the three nodes of the humanitarian-development-peace "triple nexus" by providing food assistance to save lives and avoid asset depletion; restoring food systems to rebuild livelihoods and enable sustainable food security; and bringing communities together to work on resilience interventions in areas previously affected by conflict to promote social cohesion. - 20.
 While the COVID-19 pandemic has presented significant operational challenges since its beginning in early 2020, WFP has developed standard programme operating procedures that have allowed its activities to continue.
-Since early 2020, WFP has partnered with the World Health Organization, UNICEF, the United Nations Development Programme, and the United Nations Population Fund (UNFPA) on multiple COVID-19 initiatives, including direct assistance interventions, service provision, beneficiary outreach and impact assessments. - 21.
-Cash-based transfers (CBTs) were first used by WFP in 2014.
-Over the course of 2020, WFP doubled the number of contracted CBT retailers, increased the number of CBT beneficiaries by 16 percent and piloted CBTs as a transfer modality in the general food assistance (GFA) activity as part of a hybrid basket (in-kind/CBTs).
-The results of the hybrid transfer pilot were
+Since early 2020, WFP has partnered with the World Health Organization, UNICEF, the United Nations Development Programme, the United Nations Population Fund (UNFPA) and Médecins sans frontières on multiple COVID-19

-&lt;sup>18 WFP.
+&lt;sup>17 WFP.
 Forthcoming.
 Decentralized Evaluation.
 Evaluation Series on Emergency School Feeding in the Democratic Republic of Congo, Lebanon, Niger and Syria (2015-2019) - Syria Evaluation Report.

-- positive, demonstrating that such a transfer shields the most vulnerable from economic volatility, ensuring that they maintain acceptable food consumption even when prices soar. - 22.
+- initiatives, including direct assistance interventions, service provision, beneficiary outreach and impact assessments. - 21.
+Cash-based transfers (CBTs) were first used by WFP in 2014.
+Over the course of 2020, WFP doubled the number of contracted CBT retailers, increased the number of CBT beneficiaries by 16 percent and piloted CBTs as a transfer modality in the general food assistance (GFA) activity as part of a hybrid basket (in-kind/CBTs).
+The results of the hybrid transfer pilot were positive, demonstrating that such a transfer shields the most vulnerable from economic volatility, ensuring that they maintain acceptable food consumption even when prices soar. - 22.
 Responding to the findings of the evaluation of WFP's regional response to the Syrian crisis over the period 2015-2018, WFP has strengthened its commitments related to gender, protection and accountability to affected populations (AAP).
 WFP has established a Syrian gender, protection and AAP unit with dedicated and trained staff and, conscious of the inherent synergies between SDGs 2 and 5, endeavours to design and implement all its activities in a way that ensures that they are gender-responsive.
 WFP continues to emphasize the collection, analysis and use of sex- and age-disaggregated data.
 In 2020, WFP invested significantly in enhancing its gender-responsive monitoring and evaluation systems, including by mainstreaming and standardizing the collection of gender-sensitive data, as well as the collection of qualitative data through focus group discussions with the various segments of affected communities.